 Note 1: The flight control system for 737 MAX aeroplanes includes two FCC units (FCC A and FCC B) which process inputs from the pilots and aeroplane sensors to move the control surfaces.
-Guidance for doing the installation, and verify installation, of FCC OPS software can be found in the Boeing 737-7/8/8200/9/10 Aircraft Maintenance Manual (AMM), Section 22-11-33.
+Guidance to accomplish and verify the installation of FCC OPS software can be found in the Boeing 737-7/8/8200/9/10 Aircraft Maintenance Manual (AMM), Section 22-11-33.